10 Thanksgiving Hosting Tips & One Table Two Ways- Under $100

 - Everything does not need to match or be “perfect” to be perfect.
 Use real plates and silverware whenever possible.
 China doesn’t match?
 It’s okay!
 Mix and match and go with totally random patterns or just match a color like all white for a more cohesive look.

 - Make it pretty.
 Decorate the table and food service/bar areas with tablecloths, candles, flowers or natural elements such as fall leaves, feathers, squash, driftwood.
+Choose a color theme, or be colorful with multi colors.
+It’s not rocket science.
 Don’t be afraid of DIY decorations if you are crafty- or adventurous.

 - Small touches like place cards and cloth napkins go a long way.
 Click here to see how to set a formal table.